VP Client Blog

 4 Ways to Approach Nutrition Holistically and Inclusively

-This is exactly why the whole person approach that VP Live Coaches and Guides espouse is so important and so effective.
+This is exactly why the whole-person approach that Virgin Pulse's Coaches and Guides espouse is so important and so effective.
 It translates and applies to everyone—across generations, cultures, and geographies.

 Applied to nutrition, it also enables us to honor that food is way more than fuel.
 It’s steeped in cultural and familial traditions and woven into the fabric of our everyday lives and broader society.
 As such, celebrating traditional foods and cooking methods can be a joyful and grounding experience that is uniquely satisfying.
 In our diverse society, we understand the significant role food plays in a person's cultural identity and therefore believe it unnecessary to sacrifice culture to achieve good health.
 When balanced and optimized to a unique individual’s lifestyle and health needs, a healthy relationship with food also has the power to heal.
 “Let food be thy medicine, and medicine be thy food,” to quote the wisdom of Hippocrates.